Today’s article reviews a type of group fitness certification and class style that has become extremely popular worldwide.

 A bridging course must be completed by already certified Pilates trainers with other forms of accreditation who want to undertake the Comprehensive Program.

 As you would expect, for such comprehensive training, there are hundreds of hours that a student will put in to become a certified Fletcher Pilates instructor.
-Here’s a breakdown.

 The Preparatory Course is a review of the whole syllabus, as well as practical aspects of Pilates.
-It will take 30 hours to complete.

-I am sure you would agree that when it comes to Pilates studies, this course is as comprehensive as it gets.
-And for that reason, it pretty expensive.
+Most graduates would agree that when it comes to Pilates studies, this course was as comprehensive as it gets.

-All-in-all, the Comprehensive Program will set you back $10,000 but that covers the Foundational and Professional Programs as well as all the coursework associated with both of them.
+You cover the Foundational and Professional Programs as well as all the coursework associated with both of them.

-For example, as I mentioned you will need to complete the Preparatory Course before you are allowed to sign up for the Comprehensive Course.
-And that costs $1,500.
+For example, as I mentioned prior, you will need to complete the Preparatory Course before you are allowed to sign up for the Comprehensive Course.